 - Triggering View events

-What is MVVM Good For?
+What is MVVM good for?

-Generally speaking, MVVM is especially good for single-page applications.
-It is not a complete framework but typically used as part of a framework.
+Generally speaking, MVVM is especially good for SPAs.
+It is not a complete framework but is typically used as part of a framework.
+Some MVVM options include:

 - MCCM Light